 Wisdom teeth are molars that grow in much later than the rest of your adult teeth.
 Unfortunately, they often cause complications and must be removed.
-At Lakeshore Dentistry, our Holland dentists can tell you if your wisdom teeth need to be extracted.
+At the Lakeshore Dentistry & Implant Center, our dentists can tell you if your wisdom teeth need to be extracted.

 Why Remove Wisdom Teeth?